Table of Contents

 Any Special Considerations?

-Succulents and cactus do like a particular soil that is meant for them that dries out easily, so make sure if you repot your little guys, you use this soil.
+Succulents and cacti do like a particular soil that is meant for them that dries out easily, so make sure if you re-pot your little guys, you use that soil.

 Why I like them: